npm Backend

 pnpm

 pnpm uses build approval settings for dependency lifecycle scripts.
-Use pnpm_args to pass CLI flags to pnpm add --global:
+Use allow_builds for reviewed dependency builds:

 [tools]